Print

 2. Skip the Egg and Breadcrumbs

-That’s meatloaf, not a burger.
+That’s a secret filler trick, not for a burger.
 The panade gives you all the moisture and binding you need.

 3. Toast Those Buns!